tito-arch/BABC-2/content/posts/step-by-step-guide-to-setting-up-microsoft-purview-with-watermarks.md

 ![settings for team meetings and chats](/uploads/picture5.png)

 This is the same place we are going to apply watermarks to shared content or in every user presentation feed.
 Make sure all these options are checked and leave the other ones as default.
-Remember to prevent users from copying chat content from the clipboard Since that option is there why not use it because the main aim here is to make sure all the data shared is encrypted and safe.
+Remember to prevent users from copying chat content from the clipboard, Since that option is there why not use it because the main aim here is to make sure all the data shared is encrypted and safe.

 After checking everything is fine, click the **_publish_** button and share the label with all your organization users.